WebAhead/master-reference/coursebook/week-5/linter.md

 ## Let's do the thing

+#### Before you start

+You'll be using [`npx`](https://www.npmjs.com/package/npx).
+This is a way to run npm scripts directly.
+It'll check your project `node_modules`, then your globally installed `node_modules` and finally fall back to temporarily downloading the package from the npm registry.
+It's a convenient way to run one-off commands without having to install something permanently.
+It will already be installed as long as you are running at least npm version 5.2.

 ### Setup eslint config

 The following instructions need to be followed by **one person on your team**

 1. `cd [project-name]` - cd into your project